mkandemirr/WbLS/README.md

 aspects of liquid scintillators, such as high light yield and low-threshold detection, with the superior sides of pure water, such as minimal attenuation, directional reconstruction, and low-cost, into a single target.
 The ability of its scintillator content to be tunable and loaded with several metal isotopes allows the cost-effective execution of very broad physics programs for large-scale experiments.
 We create a custom tool for defining various WbLS cocktails in the Geant4 simulation package, envisioning that this material will be used extensively in this package in the future.
-With this tool, users can get various WbLS formulations/compositions/cocktails as a G4Material object, including optical properties, with just a single line of code.
+With this tool, users can get various WbLS formulations as a G4Material object, including optical properties, with just a single line of code.
 This tool also presents an elegant way of preparing a predefined scintillator for Geant4 and paves the way for the future creation of a scintillator database.

 ## The package structure:

-_WbLS/wbls_: This directory includes all required files for the definition of WbLS in Geant4.
+_wbls_: This directory includes all required files for the definition of WbLS in Geant4.

-_WbLS/wbls/data_: This directory includes all data files for chemical and optical properties of WbLS products.
+_wbls/data_: This directory includes all data files for chemical and optical properties of WbLS products.
-_WbLS/wbls/macros_: This directory includes a macro files for each WbLS product.
+_wbls/macros_: This directory includes a macro files for each WbLS product.
 Users can control all products' properties via user interface commands.
-_WbLS/wbls/include_: This directoy includes c++ header files for the definition of WbLS.
+_wbls/include_: This directoy includes c++ header files for the definition of WbLS.
-_WbLS/wbls/src_: This directory includes c++ source files for the definition of WbLS.
+_wbls/src_: This directory includes c++ source files for the definition of WbLS.

-_WbLS/examples_: This directory includes an example Geant4 application that demonstrates the use of various WbLS products.
+_example_: This directory includes an example Geant4 application that demonstrates the use of various WbLS products.
 In this example, a simple box (G4Box) is filled with various WbLS products.

 ## Tested on